Document Type : Review Article

 Abstract

-Introduction: Human papillomavirus (HPV) is the most important initiator of cervical cancer and its mortality, despite the significant effectiveness of the HPV vaccine in preventing this cancer, vaccination rates remain low in many communities.
-This study aimed to review the challenges and barriers to vaccination based on the HBM in women of childbearing age.
+Introduction: Human papillomavirus (HPV) is the most important initiator of cervical cancer and its mortality.
+Despite the significant effectiveness of the HPV vaccine in preventing this cancer, vaccination rates remain low in many communities.
+The present study was conducted with aim to review the challenges and barriers to vaccination based on the health belief model (HBM) in women of childbearing age.

-Methods: This study was conducted through the search of reliable databases by two independent researchers, following PICO guidelines and using MESH keywords.: Papillomavirus Infections, Human papillomavirus, Papillomavirus Vaccines, Health Belief Model, Self-Care, Patient Participation, Health Education, needs assessment and women. selecting articles was based on the PRISMA flowchart and quality assessment of articles using the NOS and CASP checklists.
+Methods: In this review study, the reliable databases were searched by two independent researchers following PICO guidelines and using MESH keywords including: Papillomavirus Infections, Human papillomavirus, Papillomavirus Vaccines, Health Belief Model, Self-Care, Patient Participation, Health Education, needs assessment and women.
+The process of selecting articles was based on the PRISMA flowchart and quality assessment of articles was done using the NOS and CASP checklists.

-Results: After reviewing and evaluating the quality of 2258 articles, 13 articles with 6030 women entered.
+Results: After reviewing and evaluating the quality of 2258 articles, 13 articles with 6030 women entered the review.
 According to the results, challenges and barriers were in three major categories: individual, psychosocial, and organizational.
-The most significant individual barriers included inadequate information and insusceptibility to viral pathogenicity.
-The most significant psychosocial barriers included fear and shame among women and the taboo of STI.
-Unavailability of vaccine, ineffective communication with clients, and communication and care gaps were also the major organizational barriers.
+The most significant individual barriers included inadequate or incorrect information about the virus and perceived invulnerability against its pathogenicity.
+The most significant psychosocial barriers included fear and shame among women and the taboo of Sexually transmitted diseases.
+Unavailability of HPV vaccine, ineffective communication with clients, and communication and care gaps were also the major organizational barriers.

-Conclusion: According to the results of this study, strategic approaches should prioritize enhancing women's knowledge of HPV, providing sexual counseling services, and implementing routine and free HPV vaccination in national sexual health policies and programs.
-Furthermore, healthcare providers should be trained to establish effective communication with clients, ensuring continuity of care.
+Conclusion: According to the results of this study, strategic approaches including enhancing women's knowledge of HPV, providing sexual counseling services, and implementing routine and free HPV vaccination should prioritize in national sexual health policies and programs.
+Furthermore, health care providers should be trained to establish effective and continuous communication with clients.

 Keywords